-Microsoft has been chasing the dream of creating a consistent experience between mobile devices and PCs, and after abandoning its own mobile phone OS, the software company looked to Android to bring mobile apps to PC.
-Microsoft has built the Windows Subsystem for Android to allow Window PCs to emulate Android apps downloaded from the Amazon Appstore.
+Microsoft has been chasing the dream of creating a consistent experience between mobile devices and PCs, and after abandoning its own mobile phone OS, the software company looked to Android to bring mobile apps to PCs.
+Microsoft has built the Windows Subsystem for Android to allow Windows PCs to emulate Android apps downloaded from the Amazon Appstore.

 Get your PC ready for Android apps

-As mentioned, you'll need to be on the latest stable build of Windows 11 to be ready for Android apps.
+As mentioned, you'll need to be on an updated version of Windows 11 to be ready for Android apps.
 You'll also need to be signed in with your Microsoft account and be able to access the Windows Store.
-You'll also need an Amazon account.
-Finally, you need to be in the U.S. as it's currently the first and only market to offer official Android app support.
+Lastly, you'll need an Amazon account.
+Amazon Appstore isn't available everywhere, so you'll need to be in one of the 31 supported countries.

 Once you've done these preflight checks, you're ready to get started.